jstromsoe/reach-docs/docs/camera-integration.md

 #### Post-processing software

 To get the coordinates for these events you will need to perform post-processing on RINEX logs.
 By default, RTKLIB does not support external events, so we provide a patched version of **RTKPOST**.
+Note that currently you should **not use SBAS** when processing with RINEX3.x.
+If you need to use SBAS, please use RINEX2.x .

 * [RTKPOST](https://files.emlid.com/RTKLIB/rtkpost.exe)
 * [RTKPLOT](https://files.emlid.com/RTKLIB/rtkplot.exe)